Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Controlling the approximation error induced by stale eigenbases

 \subsection{Can we adaptively control the approximation error induced by the stale eigenbasis?}

-In the SOAP algorithm, the eigenbasis is computed via an eigendecomposition for the first iteration, and then is subsequently refined by a single step of power iteration followed by a QR decomposition, \cf Algorithm 4 in \citet{vyas2025soap}.
-The authors attribute the application of this method to \citet{wang2024bitshampoo}, Appendix B.\footnote{This approach was referred to as randomized SVD in \citet{wang2024bitshampoo}.} The method corresponds to a single iteration of a warm-started simultaneous iteration, an extension of the power iteration for iteratively computing eigendecompositions \citep{golub2013matrix}.
-However, this approach may still yield a poor approximation to the true eigenbasis, especially when it changes rapidly.
-This depends on the choice of $\beta_2$ and the dynamics of the stochastic gradient.
+In SOAP, the initial eigenbasis is computed via an eigendecomposition during the first iteration, then is refined by a single power iteration and QR decomposition at all subsequent iterations, \cf Algorithm 4 in \citet{vyas2025soap}, attributed to \citet{wang2024bitshampoo}.\footnote{This approach was referred to as randomized SVD in \citet{wang2024bitshampoo}, Appendix B.} The method corresponds to a single iteration of a warm-started simultaneous iteration, an extension of the power iteration for iteratively computing eigendecompositions \citep{golub2013matrix}.
+However, this approach may still yield a poor approximation to the true eigenbasis, especially when the eigenbasis changes rapidly due to the choice of $\beta_2$ or the dynamics of the stochastic gradient.

-Instead, we can control the error induced by the eigenbasis by allowing for multiple iterations of a \textit{warm-started QR algorithm or iteration} to be performed until a relative approximation-error-based convergence criterion is satisfied.
-There are three major benefits to this approach: (1) each Kronecker factor matrix can be treated independently from others, which decouples the frequency used across different layers, factors, and stages of training; (2) evaluating the criterion with the last computed eigenbasis prior to the first QR algorithm enables us to \textit{skip} eigenbasis updates adaptively; (3) we can control the amount of error we permit in the eigenbasis computation through the choice of the hyperparameter $\tau \in [0, 1)$, which quantifies its \textit{inexactness}.
+To address this, we propose controlling the error induced by the eigenbasis using a \textit{warm-started QR algorithm} that iterates until a relative approximation error criterion is satisfied.
+This approach offers three major benefits: (1) each Kronecker factor can be treated independently, allowing adaptive frequency across different layers, factors, and stages of training; (2) evaluating the criterion with the last computed eigenbasis prior to the first QR iteration enables us to \textit{skip} eigenbasis updates; and (3) the error in the eigenbasis can be controlled through a threshold $\tau \in [0, 1)$, quantifying \textit{inexactness}.